-But with rains also comes the feeling of laziness for us women when all we want to do is just cozy up on our couch and enjoy a hot cup of tea, if only it was served at our step (sounds heavenly, doesn’t it?).
-Cooking or even stepping into the kitchen makes us feel sloppy that is when this yummy thought of simple khichdi recipes comes as a saving grace.
+Even for those of us who love cooking, there are days when all we want to do is just cozy up on our couch and enjoy a hot cup of tea, if only it was served at our doorstep (sounds heavenly, doesn’t it?).
+Cooking or even stepping into the kitchen makes us feel sloppy that is when this yummy thought of simple rice khichdi recipes comes as a saving grace.

 Easy to prepare and light on stomach, khichdi is nothing but a blend of rice and dal cooked to a smooth texture with very less or no spices.
 Each household has its own variation of this wonder meal.
 Read on to find out few such easy recipes.